chasset/python-certification/README.md

 # Python certification

 Kaggle offers many Data Science Courses.
 A certificate is produced once the course is done.
 This repository contains all notebooks Pierre-Olivier Chasset has written during this courses.

-He has obtained the following certifications.
+The following certifications has been obtained.

 | Topic | Certificates |
 |---|---|